 However, this does not mean YOU should NOT appeal if you are initially rejected.
 Can you make a good case for why the insurance company should accept you into your network?
 Do you offer a specialty that the other in-network dietitians don’t currently offer?
 Do you hold a board certificate or degree that makes your skill set unique?
 Is your state large?
 Do you feel that the current participating dietitians are not in your geographical area, therefore, leaving a potential gap in coverage?
 It never hurts to try!

 I cover appealing closed networks IN DETAIL in my coaching programs.
 I even provide you with sample appeal letters from other RDs who have successfully appealed closed networks (like a BOSS I might add!).
 I also sell a master class on this exact topic in my store you have access here.

 If you do decide to appeal the decision you can generally get the appeals address from the provider relations representative.
 While they are not always so happy to provide it – they generally will after some prodding!

 I would highly recommend keeping copies of your letters and even sending the letters via certified mail.
 That way you have confirmation that your letter was received.

-Check out my group reimbursement coaching programs.
-In this one of a kind, group coaching experience, I teach you my step-by-step reimbursement framework that helps you to get credentialed, bill the shit out of insurance and make the money you deserve as a Registered Dietitian.
+Check out reimbursement coaching programs.
+In this one-of-a-kind, group coaching experience, I teach you my step-by-step reimbursement framework that helps you to get credentialed, bill the shit out of insurance, and make the money you deserve as a Registered Dietitian.